jimmyjamesarnold/annoPipeline/README.md

 ## Example usage:

-Execute the full annotation pipeline like this:
+Execute the full annotation pipeline on a list of gene symbols like this:
 ```python
 import annoPipeline as ap